ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Corporate culture is an important element of the employee experience because it has a direct influence on how people feel about their jobs: whether they’re energized and motivated or drained and discouraged.

-The physical environment includes all of the sensory elements an employee encounters throughout the work day: the feel of the office chair, the sounds of street noise from the window, the sight of conference room or videoconference arrangements, the smell of coffee in the kitchen and more.
+Physical work environment: The physical environment includes all of the sensory elements an employee encounters throughout the work day: the feel of the office chair, the sounds of street noise from the window, the sight of conference room or videoconference arrangements, the smell of coffee in the kitchen, and more.
 Each of these aspects affect an employee’s ability to focus and perform, and together can have a profound impact on the day-to-day employee experience.

 Actual physical needs vary from person to person, but the overall work environment is equally important for both in-office and remote employees.
 Whether an individual is sitting in a cubicle or collaborating from a home office, physical surroundings influence how each individual feels about his or her work.